 3. Prepare the Application

-- Applicant’s Information: His/Her name and address.
+- Applicant’s Information: His/her name and address.

 - Representation of Trademark: Clear depiction of logo.